CodeForPittsburgh/CodeForPittsburgh.github.io/_posts/2018-07-28-ComingEvents.md

 #### Join us on August 16 as we celebrate National Day of Civic Hacking – a nationwide day of action that brings together civic leaders, designers, coders, and data scientists to partner with local governments and tackle some our toughest challenges.

-#### We'll learn about data and work on some fun activities!
-All experience levels are welcomed.
+#### We'll learn about data and work on some fun activities
+#### by working on humanitarian webmapping for areas around the world stricken by natural disasters and flooding
+#### All experience levels are welcomed.
 Food & drinks provided

 # https://www.meetup.com/codeforpgh